Why Are People Filing DePuy Hip Replacement Lawsuits?

-- March 2016 — awarded $502 million for five plaintiffs that was reduced to $151 million.
+- March 2016 — awarded $502 million for five plaintiffs which was reduced to $151 million.
 Cases are set for retrial.

-- December 2016 — awarded $1 billion for six plaintiffs that was reduced to $543 million based on exemplary damages limits.
+- December 2016 — awarded $1 billion for six plaintiffs which was reduced to $543 million based on exemplary damages limits.